Best Canon EOS 30D SD Memory Cards

 - Memory Stick (MS), MS Pro, MS PRO-HG, & MS XC DUO

 - MicroSD, Micro SDHC, & Micro SDXC Cards

 Avoiding Card Read Errors

-One of the most common problems with cameras that use Compact Flash cards are damaged card slot pins.
-When a pin is bent, you may see any of the following errors:
+A common problems with cameras that use Compact Flash memory cards are bent card slot pins.
+If a pin is bent, you might see a ‘unable to use card’ error.

-To avoid damaged pins, do not force a Compact Flash card into the Canon EOS 30D.
-The extra space for a Type II card enables for a Compact Flash card to be misaligned.
+To avoid bent pins, don’t force a Compact Flash card into the Canon EOS 30D.
+The extra space for a Type II card makes it possible for a CF memory card to be aligned incorrectly.

-If the CF card will not easily slide into the slot, take it out and check the positioning of the card.
-Also, check to see if the card is damaged.
+If the CF card won’t effortlessly slide into the slot, remove it and check the alignment of the card.
+Also, check to see if the memory card is damaged.

-If everything looks fine, carefully position the CF card and try inserting it again.
+If it looks good, carefully position the compact flash card and make another attempt.